 The best time for game viewing is in the early morning and late afternoon when animals are their most active.

-We aim to be as flexible as possible so you can decide whether you feel like walking or driving on a day by day basis.
+Lion Camp aims to be as flexible as possible so you can decide whether you feel like walking or driving on a day by day basis.

 The South Luangwa has one of the highest concentrations of game in Africa, making it a fantastic destination for an African wildlife safari.